MicrosoftDocs/azure-stack-docs/azure-stack/hci/update/about-updates-23h2.md

 ### PowerShell

-The PowerShell procedures apply to both single-machine and multi-machine systems that run with the orchestrator installed.
+The PowerShell procedures apply to both single-node and multi-node systems that run with the orchestrator installed.
 For more information, see [Update your Azure Local solution via PowerShell](update-via-powershell-23h2.md).

 ### The Azure portal